-This is the twenty-second annual report required by new Federal regulations on the quality of the drinking water provided to customers of the Thomson-McDuffie County and Dearing Water System.
-This brochure summarizes the laboratory data taken during 2019 and reflects the hard work of our employees to bring you water that is safe to drink and use.
+This is the twenty-third annual report required by new Federal regulations on the quality of the drinking water provided to customers of the Thomson-McDuffie County and Dearing Water System.
+This brochure summarizes the laboratory data taken during the past year and reflects the hard work of our 8 employees to bring you water that is safe to drink and use.